MicrosoftDocs/memdocs/sccm/core/plan-design/configs/support-for-sql-server-versions.md

 *Applies to: Configuration Manager (current branch)*

-Each System Center Configuration Manager site requires a supported SQL Server version and configuration to host the site database.
+Each Configuration Manager site requires a supported SQL Server version and configuration to host the site database.

 ##  <a name="bkmk_Instances"></a> SQL Server instances and locations